Cpt-JackL/Honey-Port/ReadMe.txt

 ---Random Delay Disconnecting Time and Random Welcome Msg--- FakeSrv.Enabled - Enable/Disable random delay timer and random welcome message Valid range: 0 or 1
+--

-FakeSrv.RndDelayDisconnecting - Random delay time range
-Valid range: (Integer) 0 - max of Java int
+FakeSrv.RndDelayDisconnecting - Random delay time range (seconds) Valid range: (Integer) 0 - max of Java int
 I recommend not to exceed 10, connection should lost once your firewall bans the client IP.
+--
 FakeSrv.RndWelcomeMsgCount - How many random message do you have?
 Valid range: (Integer) 0 - max of Java int
 Use 0 to disable this feature.
+--
 FakeSrv.RndWelcomeMsg.#.Type - Type of the welcome message Valid range: Name of Charset
 Please see http://docs.oracle.com/javase/7/docs/api/java/nio/charset/Charset.html for list of charset.
 Use "Base64" encoding for non-human readable data.
+--
 FakeSrv.RndWelcomeMsg.#.Content - Welcome message strings
 Valid range: String data or Base64 data
 Replace # with 1, 2, 3, 4...